-- 1. Click the Configure Application Support and Policy button. - 2.
-Click the Policy Configuration button. - To change the current password for a UVM-policy profile, specify the current UVM-policy file (...\IBM\Security\UVM_Policy\globalpolicy.gvm). - 3.
-In the UVM Policy area, select Local Client, and then click Edit UVM Policy.
-The Global Policy Access Password window opens. - 4.
-Type the current password for the UVM-policy and press Enter. - The default access password for the UVM-policy file is the word password.
+- 1. Click the Policy Configuration button.

+- In the UVM Policy area, select Local Client, and then click Edit UVM Policy.
+The Global Policy Access Password window opens.

+- 3. Type password and press Enter.

+The default access password for the UVM-policy file is the word password.
 After you edit the UVM policy, you can change the access password.
-For more information, see "Changing the password for a UVM-policy file" on page 21. - The Global Policy Access Password window opens again. - 5.
-In the Access Password field, type the current password for the UVM-policy again and press Enter. - 6.
-On the Policy Selection page, select the UVM-policy file (globalpolicy.gvm) from the drop-down menu. - 7.
-Click the Object Selection tab, then click Action or Object Type and select the object for which you want to assign authentication requirements. - Actions include System Logon, System Unlock, and E-mail Decryption; an example of an object type is Acquire Digital Certificate. - 8.
+For more information, see "Changing the password for a UVM-policy file" on page 19.

+- 4. On the Policy Selection page, select the UVM-policy file (globalpolicy.gvm) from the drop-down menu. - Click the Object Selection tab, then click Action or Object Type and select the object for which you want to assign authentication requirements.
+Actions include System Logon/Clear Screen Saver and E-mail Decryption; an example of an object type is Acquire Digital Certificate. - 6.
 For each object you select, do one the following: - Click the Authentication Elements tab, and edit the settings for the available authentication elements that you want to assign to the object. - Select Policy Director controls selected object to enable Policy Director to control the object you chose.
 Select this option only if you want Policy Director to control the authentication elements for the IBM client.
-For more information, see Using Client Security with Policy Director. - Important: If you enable Policy Director to control the object, you are giving control to the Policy Director object space.
-If you do this, you must reinstall Client Security Software to re-establish local control over that object. - Select Deny all access to selected object to deny access for the object you chose. - 9.
-Click the Information tab and type information for the system name, user details, and system and enterprise administrator details. - 10.
-Click the Policy Selection tab and click the UVM Policy button. - The Save and Save as buttons become available. - 11.
+For more information, see Using Client Security with Policy Director.

+Important: If you enable Policy Director to control the object, you are giving control to the Policy Director object space.
+If you do this, you must reinstall Client Security Software to re-establish local control over that object.

+- Select Deny all access to selected object to deny access for the object you chose. - 7.
+Click the Information tab and type information for the system name, user details, and system and enterprise administrator details. - 8.
+Click the Policy Selection tab and click the UVM Policy button. - The Save and Save as buttons become available. - 9.
 Do one of the following: - Click Save to save the policy file and follow the instructions on the screen. - Click Save as to save the file with a new password.
-See "Changing the password for a UVM-policy file" on page 21 for more information on changing a password.
+See "Changing the password for a UVM-policy file" on page 19 for more information on changing a password.